BraulioCasanas/CameraApp02/README.md

 CameraApp02
 ===========

-Vodeo camputure using the Android framework
+Vodeo capture using the Android framework